 1: Brennisteinvatn, Shire of -New Branch Name Change & New Device

-OSCAR NOTE: filing name should not be registered for a primary name change.
-It was, in in December of 1995, via the Middle.
+OSCAR NOTE: Filing name should match submitted item for a primary name change.
+It should be the new name.

 Ulfheim, Shire of